 For more ideas of what to grill, check out all of our grilling recipes.

-It’s Labor Day Weekend, the (unofficial) end to summer.
-Which means it’s time for the last backyard barbecue of the summer.
+It’s Labor Day Weekend, the unofficial end to summer and summer vacation.
+Which means it’s time for the last backyard BBQ of the summer.
 Unofficially, of course.

 To inspire you for this last hurrah, we put together a list of our favorite Labor Day grilling recipes.
 Yes, grilling.
 Every recipe on this list is grilled.
 I mean, if it’s the last barbecue of the summer, you should barbecue your meal, right?